isomerpages/moe-stgabrielspri/_admin-matters/MOE Financial Assistance Application Form.md

 ---
 **MOE - FAS**

-You may submit your application [online](https://go.gov.sg/moe-efas) if you are eligible and wish to apply for the MOE FAS.
+You may submit your application [online](https://go.gov.sg/moe-efas)&nbsp;if you are eligible and wish to apply for the MOE FAS.
 Alternatively, you may submit the completed application form to the school. <br>
 [GGAS FAS Application Form](https://drive.google.com/file/d/13N4_IUUR2X5aFFaxuxt38sAkzhHfu3hG/view?usp=sharing)
 <br>